 Generally, the right to access is highly important in the e-health field.
-According to Recital 63 of the GDPR data subjects have the right to access their personal health data in their medical records which contain different information such as "diagnoses, examination results, assessments by treating physicians and any treatment or interventions provided" that the condition established by electronic means.
-It has been claimed that the condition established by the GDPR for the right to access - which should not negatively affect the "rights or freedoms of others, including trade secrets or intellectual property" - might limit the right in the health-care context or intellectual property" - might limit the right in the cases where algorithms are used for generating the data, and the data controller may want to protect its IP rights.
+According to Recital 63 of the GDPR data subjects have the right to access their personal health data in their medical records which contain different information such as "diagnoses, examination results, assessments by treating physicians and any treatment or interventions provided".
+This right may be exercised by electronic means.
+It has been claimed that the condition established by the GDPR for the right to access - which should not negatively affect the "rights or freedoms of others, including trade secrets or intellectual property" - might limit the right in the health-care context.
+However, this limitation might only apply in the cases where algorithms are used for generating the data, and the data controller may want to protect its IP rights.
 In the traditional e-health context, the patient has the right to access personal general and health data.
 The right to access implies also the right to obtain information on processing, such as important information on the recipients, and the right to obtain a copy